Post-traumatic arthritis: Signs and symptoms

 The symptoms of post-traumatic arthritis are similar to the ones occurring with osteoarthritis.
 General symptoms are stiffness, swelling, synovial effusion, pain, redness, tenderness, grinding, instability and intra-articular bleeding of the injured joint.

 As a result of these symptoms, post-traumatic arthritis often comes along with the loss of ability.

 Risk factors

-Since post-traumatic arthritis usually occurs after injuring a joint, the risk of having post-traumatic arthritis after such an injury is significant higher.
+Since post-traumatic arthritis usually occurs after injuring a joint, the risk of having post-traumatic arthritis after such an injury is significantly higher.

 Risk factors which increase the danger of getting post-traumatic arthritis are being overweight and physical activity.
 The prevalence of post-traumatic arthritis is much higher when doing heavy work and overusing the injured joints.

 Examinations also revealed that a body mass index (BMI) increase of five units results in a 35% higher risk of post-traumatic arthritis.

 It is reported that genetics do have an influence on the prevalence of post-traumatic arthritis.
 According to newer examinations, the sex of the patients may also have an influence on post-traumatic arthritis, since females are affected by post-traumatic arthritis more frequently than males.